Needlecrafts Crochet Crochet Basics

 The Spruce / Mollie Johanson

-Insert your hook into the next chain, yarn over and pull through.
-There are now three loops on the hook.
+Insert your hook into the next chain, yarn over, and pull through.
+The hook now has three loops.

-Continue to insert your hook into subsequent chains, yarning over and pulling through until there are six loops on your hook.
+Continue inserting your hook into subsequent chains, yarning over and pulling through until your hook has six loops.

 Tip